FarronF/limerick-council-meetings/meetings/2019/12/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th November 2019.md

  1 recently allocated

-Please note these figures change on a weekly basis--- 4
+Please note these figures change on a weekly basis
+---
+4

 Councillor Galvin referred to the recent application made by the Council for Social Housing